carlosgoe/blackjack-rl/README.md

 A Python implementation of Blackjack as a reinforcement learning environment.
 Possible actions are stick (S), hit (H), double (D), and surrender (R).

-A deep Q learning algorithm is used to train an agent to maximize rewards in the game.
+A deep Q learning algorithm (implemented with TensorFlow and Keras) is used to train an agent to maximize rewards in the game.
 The neural network configuration can be exported as a .h5 file.

 The agent's policy is converted to a strategy table that is tested/evaluated across multiple iterations and compared to the basic strategy.